 Good luck, Rough Writers, and see you on Halloween!

-about 2 years agoThe whole North Texas area is getting together this Saturday for pre-writing Kick-Off shenanigans.
+over 2 years agoThe whole North Texas area is getting together this Saturday for pre-writing Kick-Off shenanigans.
 If you're not part of the DFW region, you probably didn't get the email, so I'm going to shamelessly copy/paste what they sent, because it's good, and I'm not attempting to claim credit.
 (Plagiarism is bad.)

 "We call you to join us at the Kick Off party this Saturday the 21st of October!
 At the University of Texas at Dallas from 10:30 am to 2 pm!
 We have summoned great wordsmiths to teach us their ways that we might learn from them how they have overcome the Pro Crasti Nation.
 Then we must reconnect with our long lost allies.
 Yes we must seek to bring back the Plot Bunnies!